Divorce Lawyer in Houston

 Divorce is almost always a deeply stressful experience that can put tremendous strain on your family.
 A divorce proceeding can become particularly contentious and protracted when children and large marital estates are involved.
 For many families, the stakes will never be higher.

 Myres & Associates PLLC understands that divorce is a painful and harrowing process compounded by what can be a protracted and exhausting legal process.
-Our divorce services in Houston are designed to help you navigate your divorce as efficiently as possible while taking every step to advocate for your interests.
+Our divorce lawyer in Houston can help you navigate your divorce as efficiently as possible while taking every step to advocate for your interests.
 Our goal is to move through the conflict resolution process as smoothly and painlessly as possible, giving your family the space and time it needs to move forward.